andria-dev/brownie/content/blog/the-current-state-of-the-future-of-web-development-web-components/index.md

 >
 > — MDN <sup>[1]</sup>

-Currently, web components are made up of **`customElements`, the shadow DOM, and HTML templates**.
+Currently, **`customElements`, the shadow DOM, and HTML templates** make up web components.

-`customElements` is the registry you use to define your web components as either standalone elements or extensions of existing elements.
+`customElements` is the registry you would use to define your web components as either standalone elements or extensions of existing elements.
 There are a few extra APIs attached to `customElements` other than `define()` that we won't go into right now. <sup>[2]</sup>

 Then you have the shadow DOM, this is your very own isolated DOM for your custom element.
 This is what allows things like scoped CSS to be possible. <sup>[3]</sup>

 Lastly, we have HTML templates.
 These are a couple of elements and APIs that are used to make reusable templates. `<template>` is used to keep a copy of your HTML until you render your HTML content to the DOM <sup>[4]</sup>.
-In conjunction with that, the `<slot>` element is used as a placeholder for content that can be passed into your custom element. <sup>[5]</sup>
+In conjunction with that, the `<slot>` element, used as a placeholder for content, can be passed into your custom element. <sup>[5]</sup>

 ### What can they do?